dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 ## And Now from A VFS Point Of View

 Now that we have a basic implementation of the tar file system we need to make it accessible to the VFS layer.
-To do we need to do two things: load the filesystem into memory and populate at least one `mountpoint_t` item.
+To do it we need to do two things: load the filesystem into memory and populate at least one `mountpoint_t` item.
 Since technically there are no fs loaded yet we can add it as the first item in our list/array.
 We have seen the `mountpoint_t` type already in the previous chapter, but let's review what are the fields available in this data structure:

 * The file system name (it can be whatever we want).
 * The mountpoint (is the folder where we want to mount the filesystem), in our case since we have not mountpoints loaded, a good idea will be to mount it at "/".
 * The `file_operations` field, that will contain the pointer to the fs functions to open/read/close/write files, in this field we are going to place the fs driver function we just created..

-The file_operation field will be loaded as follows (this is according to our current implementation):
+The `file_operations` field will be loaded as follows (this is according to our current implementation):

 * The `open` function will be the `ustar_open` function.
 * The `read` function will be the `ustar_read` function.